CLASSIFICATION NO. 292

 - Oversees, develops, and implements the development review/public record section; establishes goals and objectives; assures compliance with State statutes; reviews and approves subdivision, partition, and condominium plats and records surveys; files surveys establishing property lines, rights-of-way, monuments and similar cadastral information.

-- Hires and directs division management staff and employees to provide quality service to citizens of Clackamas County; prepares and conducts performance evaluations of professional, technical, and supervisory staff; determines and approves disciplinary actions; conducts and/or facilitates staff training and development; promotes cooperative team efforts among staff and with other County departments.
+- Hires and directs division supervisory staff and employees to provide quality service to citizens of Clackamas County; prepares and conducts performance evaluations of professional, technical, and supervisory staff; determines and approves disciplinary actions; conducts and/or facilitates staff training and development; promotes cooperative team efforts among staff and with other County departments.

 - Directs and oversees the preparation of annual and supplemental budgets for the division, presents budget proposals to County budget committee and Board of County Commissioners; oversees the monitoring of revenues and expenditures.